 The Carlson Law Firm Can Help

-If you’ve been injured a car crash, The Carlson Law Firm can help.
+If you’ve been injured in a car crash, The Carlson Law Firm can help.
 You need a powerful attorney on your side who will defend your rights.
-We are a leading personal injury law firm who have been protecting your rights for more than 40 years.
+We are a leading personal injury law firm that has been protecting your rights for more than 40 years.
 If you suffered car crash injuries, contact The Carlson Law Firm to speak with a qualified attorney.
 We can help you determine the next steps in the aftermath of your car crash.
 Take on the insurance industry with a Carlson Car Crash Attorney by your side.